gateweaver/gateweaver/docs/docs/getting-started.md

 API_URL=https://example.com
 ```

+Remember to add the `.env.gateweaver` file to your `.gitignore` file to prevent it from being committed to your repository.

 ## Usage

 Run the following command where your `gateweaver.yml` file is located to start the Gateweaver server in watch mode.
 This will automatically reload the server when the configuration file changes: